 <br>

 Il y a trop de fausses conceptions de la réalité.
 Il y a trop de fausses conceptions d’où nous venons, d’où nous en sommes et d’où nous allons.
-Des décennies après l’invention de l’Internet et du Web, les nations et leurs populations ont continué de considérer ce domaine comme une réalité virtuelle future, une nouvelle interface détachée de la Terre Gutenberg et ses socio-technologies imprimées.
+Des décennies après l’invention de l’Internet et du Web, les nations et leurs populations ont continué de considérer ce domaine comme une réalité virtuelle future, une nouvelle interface détachée de la Terre Gutenberg et de ses socio-technologies imprimées.

 <br>